hughjonesd/huxtable/README.md

 -   Table manipulation via standard R subsetting, or using `dplyr`.
 -   Automatic formatting for knitr/rmarkdown documents.
 -   `huxreg()` function for quick creation of regression tables.
--   Output to Microsoft Word, Excel or Powerpoint using the `officer` and `openxlsx` packages.
+-   Output to Microsoft Word, Excel, Powerpoint and RTF using the `officer` and `openxlsx` packages.
--   Quick one-liners to print data frames into a new PDF, HTML page or Microsoft document.
+-   Quick one-liners to print data frames into a new PDF, HTML page, RTF or Microsoft document.
 -   Formatted table display in the R console, including borders, colour, and text styles.

 Installing